Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 # Extras
 - After you finished the installation you'll notice that your iMessage and other Apple services aren't working! to fix that issue you have to add `ROM`, `MLB` and a proper SMBIOS (which is MacBookPro14,1 for this device) in your `config.plist`, for more information follow this guide from [here](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/).
-- If you have an SSD installed, you can enable TRIM support on it, just enable this option in your `config.plist` and enjoy! (consider that it may slow booting a bit for APFS formated SSDs, more information about TRIM [here](https://en.wikipedia.org/wiki/Trim_(computing))
+- If you have an SSD installed, you can enable TRIM support on it, just enable this option in your `config.plist` and enjoy! (consider that it may slow booting a bit for APFS formatted SSDs, more information about TRIM [here](https://en.wikipedia.org/wiki/Trim_(computing))
 Clover:
 ![](Images/TRIM.png)
 OpenCore: